jonathondilworth/haskell-notes/011-An-Overview-of-Haskell.md

 ### An Overview of Haskell

-* Marlowe is a DSL turned Standalone language.
+**Introduction**

+Initially, we're going to touch on some elements of Plutus and how it differs from Haskell.
+Then, we'll briefly mention Marlowe and how I've accidentally been walking through this whole process backwards.
+Shortly thereafter, the goals of this lecture are available for review, with a fancy quote.
+Some history is fondly remembered (by some).
+The meat and potatoes are presently shortly thereafter (meaning, Haskell features).
+Right, I'm going to write the remainder out as an unordered list:

+* Algebraic Data Types
+* Type Inference
+* Type Classes
+* Data Constructors
+* Type Constructors
+* Polymorphism and Parametric Polymorphism
+* Referential Transparency
+* Evaluation
+* Functions
+* Nomenclature
+* Examples
+* Pattern Matching
+* Equational Reasoning (and why it's important)
+* Some More Functionz!
+* Currying
+* Symbolic Operators and Identifiers
+* What Not To Do...
+(Symbolic Operator Implementation)
+* Something A Little More Reasonable...
+* Associativity of Infix Functions (and Operators)
+* A Question About Higher Order Functions

+**Let's Get To It!**

+### 1. Plutus, Haskell & The Works

-* Plutus is pretty much Haskell, Plutus Core is System F or a System F variant, right?
-But Plutus' off-chain code IS Haskell and Plutus' on-chain code (before it is compiled) makes heavy use of Haskell for it's 'boilerplate' then template Haskell for compiling to core, with some quirks, wrapMintingPolicy seems to come to mind (which, again - I believe it has to do with the IRs for PlutusTx and the compilation pipeline from Haskell/Plutus to Plutus Core; I'm probably just an idiot who got lost and confused from trying to understand things far beyond my ability to do so, so perhaps ignore that last part).
+* Plutus is pretty much Haskell, Plutus Core is System F or a System F variant (if I understand correctly, at the very least the intermediary languages used as 'stepping stones' between the source and target are system F variant languages).
+But Plutus' off-chain code **IS Haskell** and Plutus' on-chain code (before it is compiled) makes heavy use of Haskell for it's *'boilerplate'* then **template Haskell for compiling to core, with some quirks**, wrapMintingPolicy seems to come to mind (which, again - I believe it has to do with the IRs for PlutusTx and the compilation pipeline from Haskell/Plutus to Plutus Core.
+With that said, I'm probably just an idiot who got lost and confused from trying to understand things far beyond his ability to do so!
+So, perhaps ignore that last part).
+* Marlowe is a DSL turned Stand-alone language.

-* Apparently I did this whole thing backwards.
+*Apparently I did this whole thing backwards.
 Plutus Pioneer Program probably should have come after having taken this set of lectures.
 Although, I didn't quite realise how little we actually learnt about Haskell within university...
 My apologies for wasting a potential slot.
-But, I'm doing my best to catch up here.
+But, I'm doing my best to catch up here.*

-**Goals**
+### 2. Goals

 1. What is Haskell?
 2. Provide a few examples of Haskell.